vegabook/gBLP/README.md

 * FieldInfoRequest

 ## Installation
+clone repo
+`cd gBLP`
+`python -m pip install poetry`
+`poetry build`
-`pip install gBLP --extra-index-url https://blpapi.bloomberg.com/repository/releases/python/simple/`
+`python -m pip install gBLP --extra-index-url https://blpapi.bloomberg.com/repository/releases/python/simple/`
 Generate security certificates with the following command.
 `server_gblp --gencerts --grpchost <server_ip_or_hostname>`
 Here `localhost` is fine if you're staying on Windows on the same VM or machine, but otherwise you should use an IP address that is reachable from your client.